gmlove/openshift-workshop/README.md

       securityContext: {}
   ```

+  back to `overview` in web console, you'll see an error at the top,

   - config autoscaler with comamnd: `oc autoscale dc/nodejs-ex --min 1 --max 10 --cpu-percent=10`

   - verify

     send batch request with command: `ab -n 1000 -c 100 http://<route-of-your-application>`

-    Wait and refresh your web console, you'll see the pod number is scaled to 2
+    Wait and you'll see the pod number is scaled to 2

 Add mongodb to the application
 ---------------------------------

 ### Deploy a database with persistent volume
+- `cd` to the directory where you downloaded the scritps of `https://github.com/gmlove/openshift-workshop.git` earlier.

 - crete secret